jkczyz/rust-lightning/lightning-c-bindings/README.md

    ```

  * Various containers (Tuples, Vecs, Results, etc) are mapped into C structs of the form
-   LDKCContainerType_ContainerElementsZ.
+   `LDKCContainerType_ContainerElementsZ`.
 Inner fields are often pointers, and in the case of
    primitive types, these may be allocated in C using the system allocator.
 See [the Rust docs on
    your platform's default System allocator](https://doc.rust-lang.org/std/alloc/struct.System.html)
    for which allocator you must use.